Volplayed/WoLearn/README.md

 # WoLearn
 Make learning vocabulary easier.
-Add words, save and load lists, test yoursself with 3 types of texting.
+Add words, save and load lists, test yourself with 3 types of texting.

 ### About
 My very old and clumsy project, which works, at least.